 10 Facts about Sciatic

-- Quick relief is easy to find: most cases of sciatic can be treated quickly for immediate relief.
-Chiropractic care is very effective in reducing the symptoms of sciatica by removing the nerve pressure and increasing the function of the spinal joints.
+Quick relief is easy to find: most cases of sciatic can be treated quickly for immediate relief.
+In some cases, Chiropractic care can reduce the symptoms of sciatica by removing the nerve pressure and increasing the function of the spinal joints.
 Gentle stretching, traction, flexion distraction and hot or cold therapy can also help.

 (Anatomy of sciatic nerve from the spinal cord down to the dorsum of the foot)